 2.48 The City of Edinburgh Council, Historic Environment Scotland and Edinburgh World Heritage Trust, are partners in the management of the Old and New Towns of Edinburgh World Heritage Site.
 Fife Council, the City of Edinburgh Council, VisitScotland, Network Rail and Transport Scotland are partners within The Forth Bridge Forum in the management of the Forth Bridge World Heritage Site.
-Together the World Heritage Site Management Plans provide a link between the international requirements of World Heritage, the planning process and the wider management Plans inform separate Action Plans and may be a material consideration for decisions on planning matters.
+Together the World Heritage Site Management Plans provide a link between the international requirements of World Heritage, the planning process and the wider management issues involved in protecting complex Sites in Edinburgh.
+The Management Plans inform separate Action Plans and may be a material consideration for decisions on planning matters.